peramcelpon/ohhaithere/europe/italy/milan.md

 - **Terrazza Calabritto Milano** (3/3)
     - Great service and great food.
 Pasta Granseola is a must -- served on a crab, it would definitely be a memorable dish.
+- **La Veranda at The Four Seasons** (3/3)
+    - romantic restaurant, true Italian and Mediterranean cuisine

 ### My to-try list